 SOS Memorial Plaque

 (Update; June 14, 2016.
 The 71st/17th memorial plaque has been removed from the Memorial Park at the National Museum of the United States Air Force (NMUSAF).
 It was delivered to the Atterbury-Bakalar Air Museum in Columbus, IN by Al Heuss on May 21, 2016.
 The plaque was removed and relocated to its new home to make room for a new memorial bench at the NMUSAF that will represent all three AC-119 gunship squadrons (71st, 17th, and 18th SOS).
-The 71st/17th plaque will be on permanent display at the Atterbury-Bakalar Air Museum, and the new memorial bench will be dedicated during a ceremony at the NMUSAF in September, 2017.)
+The 71st/17th plaque is now on permanent display at the Atterbury-Bakalar Air Museum, and the new memorial bench will be dedicated during a ceremony at the NMUSAF in September, 2017.)